vizllx/goeuro-iOS/README.md

 # goeuro-iOS
 A demo Application developed combining both Objective C and Swift which shows GoEuro's list of trains,buses and airlines.
-It has a unique startup animation which can be evaluated.
+It has an unique startup animation which can be evaluated.

 GoEuro iOS Test